 Traveler | Builder | Photographer

-Over the past few years, I’ve spent time in different places, picking up work along the way including building camper vans in Australia, working in vineyards in France, guiding in the Arctic, and spending a winter in a ski town.
+Over the past few years I’ve been moving between places, picking up work along the way.
+Vineyard harvests, building camper vans, guiding in the Arctic, and a winter in a ski town.

-In between, I travel moving through new places, usually with a camera.
+In between I travel, usually with a camera.

-I tend to gravitate toward hands-on work and environments that feel a bit removed.
-Over time, the process of working, moving, and adapting has become just as important as the places themselves.
+I’m drawn to hands-on work and environments that feel a bit removed.
+The process of moving and adapting has become just as important as the places themselves.

 This site is a collection of that.